 When your son went on to work on Star Trek: Nemesis, did he come to you for any advise or suggestions with regard to working on Trek — given that you had worked on Star Trek: The Motion Picture?
 Did you guys talk about it or was it “just another day at the office”?

 It was really the other way around.
 I came to him for advise about Star Trek since he was more of a devotee than I.

-I remember that during my tour with Bob Able he also helped me with special effects suggestions.
-We communicate quiet a bit on most projects.
-Sometimes location situations makes it some what difficult for that to happen.
+I remember that during my tour with Bob Abel, he also helped me with special-effects suggestions.
+We communicate quite a bit on most projects.
+Sometimes location situations makes it somewhat difficult for that to happen.
 I believe that during his work on Nemesis, I was working on Out of Time in Florida.

 Yes, I do work with computers, but I still contend that a traditional art education, drawing and painting, is essential for a creative person to communicate ideas.
-The movie artists of the fifties and sixties were first artist and then movie designers.
+The movie artists of the 50s and 60s were first artist and then movie designers.
 Norman Rockwell, while visiting the sets and working on the movie poster for Stage Coach, could not believe the art talent required for designing movies.
-He said he had no idea and declared that he could not do what we were doing in the art department.
+He said he had no idea and declared that he could not do what we were doing in the Art Department.